 4. Nail down your cash flow

-Carpenters often end up working as contractors or starting their own trade business.
+Carpenters often end up working as contractors or starting their own trade businesses.
 And every good trade business owner knows that when it comes to staying afloat in the good times and bad, a healthy cash flow is a must.

-There are plenty of tools out there know to help with cash flow management and the best builders have been using them for years already.
+There are plenty of tools out there known to help with cash flow management and the best builders have been using them for years already.
 Get your head around the software that can help you run your carpentry business:

-Get paid is one thing, but it's the overheads that make the difference.
+Getting paid is one thing, but it's the overheads that make the difference.
 Your hourly charge-out rate might look great on paper but you’ll need to pay close attention to your overheads to make sure you’re earning a comfortable amount.

 Simple things like making sure you recover all your materials costs, creating minimum call out charges and recovering industry-standard margins on materials will make a massive difference to your bottom line.